esin/esin/README.md

 #### Projects
 [📅 isdayoff.ru](https://isdayoff.ru) - simple API for checking dayoffs

+[👻 Ghost in the shell](https://in.theshell.xyz) - Ghost in the shell.
+Remake

 ##### Telegram bots :robot:
 [☁️  AWStatus](https://t.me/Awstatus_bot) - Bot is looking for https://status.aws.amazon.com and notify about issues